A versatile, functional program for the quantitation of mixture components by NMR based on chemical shift range

 Unzip the file and run it.
 You’ll be redirected to our website to request a license number.

 Fill in the license request form and you will receive your trial license via e-mail.

 There is an almost endless list of applications where SMA will automatically carry out your mixtures analysis for you.

 Recent high-profile cases have brought attention to the need for goodanalytical procedures.

-QC and production environments can benefit from automated the processing using SMA.
+QC and production environments can benefit from automating workflows using SMA.